litetex-oss/mcm-raid-restore/README.md

 # Raid Restorer

-Restores the raid mechanic like it was in 1.20, which makes raid farms work again.
+Restores the raid mechanic like it was in 1.20 - makes (stacked) raid farms work again

 ## Motivation/Why does this mod exist?